Green-Software-Foundation/scer/use_cases/SCER_FOR_LLM/SCER_For_LLM_Specification.md

 ### 3. Rating Definition
 - **Efficiency Range**
-  - Determine what constitutes low, medium, and high efficiency based on carbon output per unit of computational output (e.g., carbon per 1,000 tokens/words generated).
+  - Determine what constitutes low, medium, and high efficiency based on carbon output per unit of computational output or per unit of software function (USF), e.g. carbon per 1,000 tokens/words generated.
   - *LLM Performance Efficiency*: Hugging Face uses the average score of 6 performance benchmark results, in the range of 0 to 100:
   [![alt text](./images/average_score.png)](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard)
   - *LLM Energy Efficiency*: measured in ''tokens/kWh''.
 Hugging Face uses CodeCarbon to get energy consumed number in kWh, which is then divided by the number of tokens generated, as shown here: